kindahangry/hyperliquid-directory/rpcs/README.md

 # RPC Endpoints

-Public RPC endpoints for interacting with the Hyperliquid blockchain.
+Public RPCs for interacting with HL.

 ## File Format